 Figure 3: Changed cursor

 - Click the border and drag the text box to a new position without leaving the mouse button.
-Figure 4 shows the text box being moved to new place.
+Figure 4 shows the text placeholder being dragged to new place.

-- Figure 5 shows the selected text box after being moved to new position.
+- Figure 5 shows the selected text box in a new position.
+Compare to Figure 2, shown earlier on this page.

 Figure 5: Text box moved to new position